thebialy/bb_practice_app/README.md

-# Google Maps in React Demo
+# Google Maps in React Practice App for Bridge Beyond

-This video covers a **Bear Sighting** React App where we learn how Google Maps, Google Places, and browser geolocation works.
-All using modern React (hooks) and up to date packages for 2020.

-## Links
+## Links to Source Code and Tutorial Used to Create Dummy App

 - Source Code: https://github.com/leighhalliday/google-maps-react-2020
 - Video: https://youtu.be/WZcxJGmLbSo